danielchang2002/GMWI-webtool/supplementary/pipeline/README.md

 # Pipeline

-Prior to using GMHI-webtool, users must run MetaPhlAn2 on their stool metagenome sample (.fastq).
+Prior to using GMHI-webtool, users must run MetaPhlAn2 on their stool metagenome samples (.fastq).
 The following describes the pipeline used to preprocess and profile stool metagenomes.
 Users should follow this pipeline closely to ensure GMHI is computed correctly.
 For brevity, this pipeline assumes that paired-end sequences are used.

 1. Setup
 ```bash